calibrae-project/spawn/README.md

 # Parallelcoin Daemon and Wallet

+## Contents of this repository

+- Dockerfile to run the original most recent, can send queries through commands

+- Genesis block generator that allows creating a new network

+- Gocoin fork designed to allow the addition of eventually many more PoW algorithms to update the core vision of any miner being able to mine it, with a PWA web app served by it that enables full wallet function, offline signing and rpc based controls, one interface for every platform, and a strong difficulty adjustment algorithm to thwart timing and flooding attacks.

 This is built on the Golang Bitcoin daemon Gocoin written by Piotr Narewski.

 The first milestone set for this project is to implement a version that operates on the Parallelcoin network and implements its parameters as it operates at present, as well as adding Segwit addresses to be activated at a prescribed block height after release.